 The course presents the fundamental principles of web programming and formatting.
 Students learn the difference between client side and server side scripting technologies, and the effective use of web authoring tools and code development.
 The course cover web design standards and the need for integrating human computer interaction principles in web design.

-This course examines human-computer interaction (HCI) and focuses on all aspects of user interface (UI) and user experience (UX) design.
+This course examines human-computer interaction (HCI) and focuses on all aspects of user interface (UI) + user experience (UX) design.
 Students will explore the fundamental concepts and methods involved in designing digital products, mobile applications, and websites.
 Students will be challenged to create a startup digital product in the form of a phone app, tablet app, or Web app/website.

 This in-depth look at operating system security concepts and techniques examines theoretical concepts of computer security.
 Students explore security strategies, the advancement of security implementation, and timeless problem-solving strategies.